Young female nurse holding a newborn baby

 This article will focus on the nursing specialists who help expectant mothers safely and successfully deliver their newborn babies, Neonatal Nurse Practitioners.

-If you enjoy working with mothers and their newborn children, this guide will explore the role of a Neonatal Nurse, their job responsibilities, salary*, and educational requirements.
+If you enjoy working with mothers and their newborn children, this guide will explore a Neonatal Nurse’s role, job responsibilities, salary*, and educational requirements.

 What is a Neonatal Nurse?

-Neonatal Nurse Practitioner is an Advanced Practice Registered Nurse (APRN) with an advanced degree in nursing.
-Neonatal Nurse Practitioners provide care to newborn infants and families when the newborn’s health condition requires more care than a standard postnatal ward can provide.
+A Neonatal Nurse Practitioner is an Advanced Practice Registered Nurse (APRN) with an advanced degree in nursing.
+Neonatal Nurse Practitioners care for infants and families when the newborn’s health condition requires more care than a standard postnatal ward can provide.

 What Does a Neonatal Nurse Do?

 Neonatal Nurses provide care for newborns and their families.
-They work with newborn infants who are born with any number of health problems such as congenital disabilities, premature birth, or heart malformations.
+They work with newborn infants born with health problems such as congenital disabilities, premature birth, or heart malformations.
 They work alongside physicians and other healthcare team members to provide medical treatment and counseling for their patients and their families.

 Neonatal Nurses also care for sick or premature babies by administering oxygen, medication, and other basic procedures in a neonatal intensive care unit (NICU).